pydantic/logfire/docs/roadmap.md

 We are planning to implement a system that will scrub sensitive data from the logs, both on the client and server side.

+We'll also support adhoc scrubbing of rows.

 ### Create Organizations & Teams

 You'll be able to create a **new separate organization**, and invite others.

-Also, on the same line, you'll be able to create **teams** on the organization.
+Also, along the same lines, you'll be able to create **teams** with organization.

 ### Alerts & Notifications